deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 - Minting arbitrarily `crvUSD` tokens and managing the `scrvUSD` vault by assigning the funds to different strategies.
 Assigning funds to a malicious strategy could lead to the _loss of user funds_.
 - Upgrading governance contracts, potentially reassigning control to any desired account or removing the governance altogether.

-In addition to those, the _Curve DAO_ can perform low risk changes to the protoco, which can only in result in non-material changes in expected protocol performances, such as:
+In addition to those, the _Curve DAO_ can perform low risk changes to the protocol, which can only result in non-material changes in expected protocol performances, such as:

-- Changking parameters like interest rate policies in `crvUSD` and lending markets, which only impacts future performances.
+- Changing parameters like interest rate policies in `crvUSD` and lending markets, which only impacts future performances.
 Interest rates are limitted to 300% on crvUSD and 1000% through Llamalend.
 - Changing fee settings and liquidity concentration in DEX pools, which only impacts future performances.
 Fees have an upper bound of 5% in StableSwap pools and 10% in TriCrypto, with 50% of those fees going to the _Curve DAO_.
 - Updating the implementation contracts of the DEX's pools can be updated for future pools only, which does not impact existing users' funds nor unclaimed yield.